Travel expenses for employees and directors – the do’s and don’ts

 Trips away from your normal place of work must have a clear business purpose to be considered by HMRC as a genuine claim.
 Business trips can be extended to do shopping or sightseeing, providing the primary purpose of the trip remains as business.
 In this case only the additional cost of the private element of the trip will be taxable for the employee.

 For all businesses, there should be a system in place for checking the legitimacy of expense claims and payments.
-Employee and director expenses are constantly the subject of HMRC focus.
-For expense claims that cannot be demonstrated as being business related PAYE and NIC interest and must be paid.
+In all cases, it is important to keep accurate and detailed business records that could support your claim if HMRC raise any queries.
+For expense claims that cannot be demonstrated as being business related, PAYE, NIC, interest and penalties may be due.

 In all cases, it is important to keep accurate and detailed business records that could support your claim if HMRC raise any queries.